EstebanAgudeloR/RadiationShieldCalc/README.md

 # RadiationShieldCalc
+Work in progress, Not everything is perfectly organized yet.

 ## Overview
 RadiationShieldCalc is a Python program designed to calculate optimal shielding thickness for diagnostic X-ray rooms.
 The tool applies physics-based formulas to determine barrier dimensions based on factors such as workload, occupancy, material type, and distance from the radiation source.